 When gaming on a system, the CPU is the component that will need thermal paste.
 That said, there are many different approaches to apply it.
 Your goal when applying thermal paste is to create a paper-thin layer of it over your CPU.
 For this, apply just a dot of the paste on every side of your CPU.

 How to Use the Thermal Paste and Remove it

 When it comes to applying thermal paste, the first step is to insert the CPU into your computer’s motherboard’s proper socket.

-If you want to know how to remove the thermal paste, well, that’s pretty simple.
+If you need to know how to remove the thermal paste, well, that’s pretty simple.
 Wipe it up with a lintless microfiber cloth (a coffee filter will also do just fine as a cheap option).
-This will avoid creating even further microscopic holes that reduce head conduction while wiping up thermal grease.
+This will bypass creating even further microscopic holes that reduce head conduction while wiping up thermal grease.
 If you want to know how to clean the thermal paste, well, that’s the best way.
 It’s effortless; wipe it up with the proper cloth.

 If you’re seeking to pick up some thermal paste, chances are you already know a bit about building a computer.
 If you don’t, be sure to read up on the types of components you’re using so you can buy the very best kind of thermal paste for the job.
 Share your valuable thoughts and suggestions in the comment box section below.